prisma/women-world-wide/README.md

-# Women World Wide Dev
+# Women World Wide Dev 👩🏾‍💻👩🏿‍💻👩🏻‍💻👩🏽‍💻👩🏼‍💻

-Women World Wide Dev is a map of women (and non-binary) focused organizations around the world dedicated to helping women in the tech industry.
+[WomenWorldWide.dev](WomenWorldWide.dev) is a map of women (and non-binary) focused organizations around the world dedicated to helping women in the tech industry!

 This map represents just a tiny sliver of the great organizations with this focus.
-We would love to continue to build out this map, and if you know of a local group you'd like to add, please submit a pull request.
+We would love to continue to build out this map.
+If you know of a local group that should be on the 🗺, please submit a pull request, so that we can be sure to add it!

-## Running the map locally
+## Running the repo locally 🎁
 If you'd like to submit a pull request, you can run the easily run the project locally:

 ```